mistic100/UMWP-Autochanger/doc/readme.txt

 Known bugs
 ==========
- - When changing the wallpaper, the software freezes for some seconds, that's because I don't use multi-threading.
+ - When changing the wallpaper, with file check activated, the software freezes for some seconds, that's because I don't use multi-threading.

 Changelog
 =========

+--- 1.1 (12/05/2013)
+  - fixed: use better shuffle
+  - new: add version checker
+  - new: add quick switch menu in tray con
+  - code optimizations

 --- 1.0 (02/03/2013)
   - fixed: multi delete doesn't work correclty